Title Logo: Bits & Pieces in blue with a swish line under the words

 A poem lovely as a tree.”

-Some of the people of Madagascar consider the iconic baobab trees sacred.
-Some believe the spirits of their ancestors live in the forests.
+The people of Madagascar consider the iconic baobab trees sacred.
+They believe the spirits of their ancestors live in the forests.

 Near the lake behind our home, we have a black willow that stretches wide.
 The limbs and leaves flow gently in the breeze and protect a wooden swing from the evening’s setting sun.
 We call it the conversation tree.